jaumard/trailpack-acl/README.md

 ```
 Like this you can add owners permissions on all models you want.

 WARNING !
-Currently owner permissions are not supported for `accress` action and for `update` `destroy` actions on multiple items
+Currently owner permissions are not supported for `update` `destroy` actions on multiple items (with no ID)

 #### Dynamically with PermissionService
 ```